 Simple microscope with a stage that can scan large areas and auto-focus.
 In this way it is possible to image large areas of a smear of blood .
 A piezo focuses on the microscope slide and two stepper motors move the sample in XY.
 A Jetson Nano powers the pattern recognition software that identifies red blood cells.
 There is also a laser for fluorescent imaging, and in principle a filter

 Limitations of Octopi

 It is very badly documented.
 It is hard to know what hardware is actually used.
-A lot of components are sourced from Aliexpress, which means they come and go of stock and it is very hard to buy the exact same components.
+A lot of components are sourced from Aliexpress, which means they come and go out of stock and it is very hard to buy the exact same components.

 These are the other notes that link to this one.